 Canada-U.S.

-The recent tariffs and counter-tariffs between Canada and the United States have raised concerns among Hamilton residents, our local businesses community, and indeed among all Canadians.
+The tariff threats from the United States have raised concerns among Hamilton residents, our local businesses community, and indeed among all Canadians.
 Amid a time of uncertainty and economic anxiety, the Hamilton Economic Development team is here to listen while providing insights and resources.

 Like many Southern Ontario cities, Hamilton’s economy is deeply integrated with the United States.
 Significant trade and investment flow between our nations and through the Great Lakes area.
 The economic development team will continue to monitor the situation closely and provide updates as new information becomes available.